rbstp/gist-blog/README.md

 - Set `GITHUB_TOKEN` to raise rate limits for the GitHub API.
 - The build uses ETags (`If-None-Match`) for both the gist list and per‑gist requests; when content is unchanged, cached data from `.cache/` is reused after a `304 Not Modified` response.
+- If an invalid or insufficient‑scope token causes a `401 Unauthorized`, the build now automatically retries the request **without** the token so public gist data can still be fetched.
+A warning is emitted and the build continues (helpful if a secret was rotated or missing).
+- In CI, if **zero posts** are ultimately generated the build exits with code `2` to surface a likely auth or data issue early.

 Example (macOS zsh):